 Committee amendments that have been adopted in committee are normally not debated on the floor.
-But a member can move on the floor to table a committee amendment, thus deleting it from the bill.
-(The Presiding Officer has discretion to refer any motion to the Committee on Assignments.
-Such a tabling motion requires only a majority of those voting to pass.
+But a senator can move on the floor to table a committee amendment, thus deleting it from the bill.9 (The Presiding Officer has discretion to refer any motion to the Committee on Assignments.10) Such a tabling motion needs only a majority of those voting to pass.11

 After any motions to table committee amendments are disposed of, the Senate can consider any floor amendments.
-No floor amendment is in order unless it has first been approved by the Committee on Assignments, or by a substantive committee to which the Committee on Assignments has referred it [10] (unless the Senate has discharged that committee from further consideration of the amendment [11]).
-The vote required to adopt a floor amendment is a simple majority of those voting.
+No floor amendment is in order unless it has first been approved by the Committee on Assignments, or by a substantive committee to which the Committee on Assignments has referred it12 (unless the Senate has discharged that committee from further consideration of the amendment13).
+The vote required to adopt a floor amendment is a simple majority of those voting.14